The default Emacs color scheme is affectionately known as “angry fruit salad”.

 You could configure the remaining font-lock faces by adding arguments to the

 customization framework in future.
-Inspired by the name custom-set-faces
+Inspired by the name custom-set-faces, I

 The above settings produce a very conservative dark-on-white color scheme.
 I like it because in many languages it highlights variable and function definitions but not their uses.